haochi/tofu/README.md

 `tofu("{ Ich } am { ein } Berliner", { Ich: "I", ein: "a" });` will return `I am a Berliner`.

-You can use access nested object values through the similar dot notation that JavaScript uses, so you can do something like
+You can use access nested object values through the familar dot notation that JavaScript uses, so you can do something like

     tofu("Welcome to { place.name }!
 The current temperature is { place.temperature.magnitude } degrees { place.temperature.unit }.", {
       place: {